Selling Your Home Requires Preparation. Here are 5 Tips for How To Declutter…

 Often as homeowners, we “stock up” on things, like tomato sauce at Costco.
 But when a buyer looks into our pantry and sees it chockfull of food, they’ll see that as a lack of storage space and clutter.

-Here is a breakdown of the main sources/places where the clutter has an impact as well as items which a buyer could view as clutter in your home:
+Here is a breakdown of the main sources/places where the clutter has an impact as well as items that a buyer could view as clutter in your home:

 Decluttering your home is a DIY project.
 And like any other DIY project, it’s important to have the right tools.